thebuda/thebuda.github.io/about.md

 2) I *hate* when recipe sites make you read through five pages of sloppy writing, long boring narratives about the invention of this or that sub-par dish they "whipped."
 A good recipe site should be fast, easy to read, easy to print.

 3) While I'd love to have crazy cash rolling in, I'm not a blogger, and this isn't my job.
 It's a hobby, and I need to acknowledge that.
 While I may link to occasional products, it's going to be because it eases the understanding of the reader, not because I want to make money.
 So there will be no ads on this site, no Google Analytics, no Patreon links.
-If you find sme use in what you find here, just tell your friends.
+If you find some use in what you find here, just tell your friends.

 ## About me